41

 The opener (Good Times Bad Times) is an original song that announces what Zeppelin is and starts with an unforgettable heavy guitar and drum riff.
 They add organ (by bassist John Paul Jones) to several songs - with particularly great effect on "You're Time is Gonna Come" - to take these songs in a unique direction.
 They also add an instrumental song ("Black Mountain Side") which is just an acoustic guitar and tabla.

-The album has with 5 inspired reworkings of classic blues and folk songs - alongside 4 incredible originals.
+The album has 5 inspired reworkings of classic blues and folk songs - alongside 4 incredible originals.
 The whole album showcases their melding of blues, folk, and hard rock with complex arrangements into something all their own, with totally unique singing.

 Over time, you can see how the future Led Zeppelin albums continue to expand and improve on this starting point AND entire genres of rock and roll were inspired by this, with current bands (in 2026) still mining this sound - 57 years later!